jasonpincin/call-hook/README.md

 ### hookedFunc = post(callee, postCall)

 Returns a new function, `hookedFunc` which executes the `callee` function, followed by the `postCall` function.
+The return value of `hookedFunc` is the return value of the `postCall` function.
+The `postCall` context may be used to return the `callee` return value (see below).
 Both functions receive the same arguments passed to `hookedFunc`.
-The `callee` function is executed in an `undefined` context, while the `postCall` is executed in the context of an object that offers `previousReturnValue`, which may be used to access the return value of the `callee` function.
-The return value of `hookedFunc` is the return value of `postCall`.
-If you do not wish to alter the return value of `callee`, then it's important to return `this.previousReturnValue` in `postCall`.
+The `callee` function is executed in an `undefined` context, while the `postCall` is executed in the context of an object that offers the following:

+*postCall context:*
+* `returnValue` - contains the return value of the `callee` function

 Example of accessing previous return value: